- Athletics & Fitness

 Our philosophy is that the college search process is one of self-discovery and personal growth.
 It isn’t something that happens overnight, or in just your senior year.

-Work with your advisor to carve out a four-year academic plan in which you can perform well, and will also challenge your mind beyond an easy A.
+Work with your advisor to carve out a four-year academic plan in which you can perform well and that also will challenge your mind beyond an easy A.

 Whether it be leafing through a paperback fiction novel, listening to a book on tape narrated by your favorite actor, or staining your fingertips with a newspaper from a country you’d love to visit, you’re taking in information that will open your eyes to the world around you.

-You know how you’ve always said that you disliked math, but something about your teacher this year made that feeling change?
-Remember those study hours chats with your volleyball coach and how they spent extra time just to listen to how your day went?
 At your fingertips is a diverse population of people who are not only here to feed your mind, but also to feed your curiosity about the world.
-They’ve been to interesting places, gone to college, made mistakes and have learned valuable lessons.
 Find out what makes the world go round and connects us all in one big puzzle.
-Ask questions, be curious.

 Colleges are looking for inquisitive and engaged members of their community.
-You do not need a resume filled with activities to grab their attention, but you do need to communicate a passion whether it be taking extra music classes and performing in the drama events at school, or attending Bioneers and helping in a local garden.
 Ask your teachers and college counselor for ideas on how to get involved in areas that suit your talents and interests.

 Yes, you have to do it, but it gives you practice for the real thing in a few months.